Sweden at the 2024 Summer Olympics: Competitors

 The following is the list of number of competitors in the Games.

+The competitor count includes reserves in handball who were called up and played games.
+It does not include Andreas Almgren as he did not start any events due to injury, nor does it include Elias Persson who was present as a reserve in swimming but didn't participate in any events.

 Athletics

 Swedish track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):